1015062E/howto/How to check if .NET x is installed on your PC.md

 <br>

-## To check if .NET x is installed on your PC, follow these steps:
+## To check if .NET x is installed on your computer, follow these steps:

 1. Press the **Windows key + R** to open the Run dialog box.
 2. Type `cmd` and press Enter to open the Command Prompt.